omise/omise-android/README.md

 ### Manual Tokenization

-If you have built your own credit card form, you can use the SDK to manually tokenize the card.
+If you have built your own credit card or Google Pay form, you can use the SDK to manually tokenize the card.
 First build the `Client` and supply your public key this way:

 ```kotlin